LeratoNope/Updated-Exercises-/README.md

 # Updated-Exercises-

 📘 SQL Fundamentals Practice Repository
-Welcome to my SQL Learning Portfolio.

 This repository documents my journey in mastering SQL fundamentals and applying them to real-world data analytics scenarios.

 📂 Exercises Overview
-SQL Fundamentals
+1. SQL Fundamentals

 Basic SELECT, WHERE, and ORDER BY queries

 Filtering and sorting datasets

-Aggregates & Operations
+2. Aggregates & Operations

 Using COUNT, SUM, AVG, MIN, MAX

 Grouping with GROUP BY and filtering with HAVING

-Case Statement
+3. Case Statement

 Conditional logic with CASE

 Creating custom categories and labels

-Null Functions
+4. Null Functions

 Handling missing values with COALESCE, ISNULL, IFNULL

 Ensuring clean outputs in queries

-Date Functions
+5. Date Functions

 Extracting and formatting dates (YEAR, MONTH, DAY)